alessiosavi/PyRecognizer/README.md

 ## Introduction

 This project is developed for have a plug-and-play facial recognition tool able to detect and recognize multiple faces from photos.
-It aim to be interoperable with other tool.
-For this purpouse, it expose REST api in order to interact with the facial recognition engine (train/tune/predict).
+It aim to be inter operable with other tool.
+For this purpose, it expose REST api in order to interact with the facial recognition engine (train/tune/predict).

 It's written for be a basecode/project structure for future project where a more complicated facial detect + neural network have to be engaged.
 Currently it use a KNN in order to predict the given faces.